CivAIgentics/Jett/CONTINUOUS_VOICE_RECOGNITION.md

 3. **Multiple Tabs**
    - Open as many links as you want
    - Browse them in new tabs
-   - Return to Jacky anytime and keep talking
+   - Return to Jett anytime and keep talking

 4. **No Cooldown Frustration**
    - Commands process in 500ms instead of 2 seconds